 Care & Feeding of Down Sleeping Bags

 As we have discussed above, taking every opportunity to make sure your ultralight sleeping bag stays as dry as possible is critical to maintaining loft and warmth on multi-day trips.
 Long-term care will ensure the best possible lifespan and performance.
-After long trips (or at least once a year), you should launder your bag.
+After long trips (or at least once a year), you should launder your bag, otherwise, the oil from your body can build up and coat the down feathers, reducing the loft and elasticity of the down.
 You can do it yourself relatively easily (we usually do), but several manufacturers offer professional cleaning services.
 The Feathered Friends Washing Service is one example.

 To get started, find a large, front-loading commercial washing machine.
 Most laundromats will have them.
 A top loading washer with an agitator can damage down garments — don't do it.
 You'll also want to round up a down-specific soap like Nikwax Down Wash to take with you.
 Spot clean any really dirty areas of the shell material first with a cotton cloth and then turn your bag inside out.
 Use your down specific soap on the normal cycle with cold water for all cycles.
 Select a second rinse if that is an option, or run another full cycle after the first with no soap.
 Now you have a clean but wet bag.
 Drying it is the most time-consuming step.